crycode-de/ioBroker.discord/docs/en/README.md

 ### Await reactions to a message in a script

-You are able to await reactions (emojis) to a previous message.
+You are able to await reactions (emojis) to a previous message using the `awaitMessageReaction` command.

 The `message` part of `sendTo(...)` is the same as for `editMessage` (see above) without the `content` parameter but with `timeout` and `max` number as